-Join Justin Seeley for an in-depth discussion in this video Exploring free vs. premium accounts, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Exploring free vs. premium accounts, part of Learning LinkedIn (2015).

 - One of the things I'm asked the most when people are first starting out with LinkedIn is what's the difference between a basic account and the premium account?
 In this movie, I'm going to explore those options with you so you can see exactly what the difference is between the free and premium version of LinkedIn.
 Let's go right here to the Upgrade button on this screen.
 Again, I got here by going up here to this little icon, choosing Privacy & Settings, Manage, and then you'll see the little yellow button right there.
 So once you click on Upgrade, it's going to take you to this page where you're going to be able to go in and try a premium account for free.